SourMesen/Mesen/Docs/content/debugging/Debugger.md

 * Several options control what is shown in the code window, and how it is shown - see [Display Options](#display-options) below.
 * Labels and comments defined in the label list are shown in the code.
-* Single-line comments appear on the left, multi-line comments appear on top.
+* Single-line comments appear on the right, multi-line comments appear on top.
 * The instruction that's currently executing is highlighted in yellow.
 * Mouse-hovering any label or address will display a tooltip giving additional information (label, comment, current value in memory, etc.)
 * You can alter the flow of execution by using the `Set Next Statement` command to change the next instruction to be executed.

-### Display Options ###
+### Disassembly Options ###

 **Disassemble...**:

+* **Verified Code**: (Always enabled) Bytes that are known by the debugger to be valid code will be disassembled as code.
-* **Verified code only**: The strictest disassembly mode - this will cause the dissassembler to only disassemble bytes that it knows to be actual code.
-Everything else will be treated as data.
+* **Verified Data**: Bytes that are known to be data will be disassembled as code (enabling this is not recommended).
-* **Everything**: In this mode, the disassembler will attempt to disassemble absolutely everything, including bytes that are marked as data.
-* **Everything except verified data**: In this mode, the disassembler will disassemble everything *except* bytes that have been used/marked as data.
+* **Unidentified Code/Data**: Bytes that have not been used yet by the CPU will be disassembled as code.

+**Show...**:

+* **Disassembled Code**: (Always enabled) Any portions of the CPU memory that has been disassembled (based on the previous options) will be shown in the code window.
+* **Verified Data**: Verified data blocks will be shown (every byte of the block will be shown in the code window).
+Note: this has no effect if verified code is disassembled based on the previous options.
+* **Unidentified Code/Data**: Blocks of bytes that are not marked as data nor code will be shown (every byte of the block will be shown in the code window).
+Note: this has no effect if unidentified blocks are disassembled based on the previous options.

 **Display OP codes in lower case**: When enabled, OP codes are displayed in lowercase letters

-**Highlight Unexecuted Code**: When enabled, code that has been identified by the disassembler as code but hasn't been executed yet will be highlighted in green.

 **Show Effective Addresses**: When enabled, the resulting address of indirect addressing modes (e.g `LDA $3321, Y`) will be displayed next to the instruction in blue. e.g: `@ $3323`

-**Show Only Disassembled Code**: When enabled, everything that has not been disassembled (e.g because it has not been confirmed to be actual code, or because it is data) will be hidden from the code window.
+**Show Memory Values**: When enabled, every line of code that refers to a specific address in memory will display that address' current value on the right.

 **Byte Code Display**: When enabled, the byte code matching the instructions will be displayed next to them (either on the left, or on the line below based on your selection)